castogio/castogio.github.io/content/eirp_explained.md

 In my previous blog post [Introduction to RX-SOP Configuration](https://castogio.github.io/introduction-to-rx-sop-configuration.html), I already described at a high level how to compute the power at the receiver (RX) when the only relevant effect is FSPL, but I abused the notation P<sub>tx</sub> to refer to the power at the transmitter antenna.
-I should have used the EIRP which is defined as follows:
+I should have used the EIRP, which is defined as follows:

 <!--
     https://latexeditor.lagrida.com/